 Under California Penal Code Sections 1377 and 1378 a civil compromise is a method that allows people charged with misdemeanors to have their cases dismissed after compensating the victims for the caused damages.
-When the case is not connected with the violence and includes property damage and the victim is cooperative, the defense can make a motion to dismiss the case after showing proof of fully paid restitution.
+When the case does not involve violence and includes property damage, and the victim is cooperative, the defense can file a motion to dismiss the case after presenting proof of fully paid restitution.

 Typically, as a result of a civil compromise, only misdemeanor charges can be dismissed.
 Felony charges are inappropriate for civil compromise since severe crimes harm and endanger and the entire community, not only the victim, and payment the compensation to the victim will not redress the harm done to the society.